harry-j-turner/wordle_solver/README.md

 # Wordle Solver
 A pure python implementation of a solver for the popular game wordle.

+## Disclaimer
+This implementation is deliberately simple.
+It's not efficient, at all.
+I use only Python lists and strings, there are lots of ways this could be improved, by representing words as numpy arrays and using broadcasting operations for example.
+This is also not the only way to solve Wordle, just an approach that made sense to me.
+Finally, I can't guarantee it's free of bugs.
+Feel free to modify and submit a PR if you can improve it.
+With all of that fluff out of the way, I hope you enjoy it and find it useful.

 # Requirements.
  - Python 3.
 (This was written and tested in Python 3.9).